RokasBe/rsschool-cv/cv.md

 <br>5.
 No code examples yet.
 <br>6.
 C++ basics in school, small course of Python.
 <br>7.
 Bachelor: VGTU, Biomechanic engineering. <br>Masters: VGTU, Biomechanic engineering.
+<br>8.
+I have studied English language in school and university.
+Also I have been in USA (Working and Travel) for 4 months.